This is a parable from ancient China that teaches us that things are neither good nor bad. They just are.

 ✅ Sometimes, even when you do everything right, bad things just happen.

+That day broke Niss’s heart.
 But it also reminded her that farming isn’t just about feed and vaccines.
+It’s about expecting for the worst and being ready, patience, discipline, and resilience.

 Because sometimes, you can do everything right… and still lose.
+What matters is what you do next.

 💬 Your Turn

+Have you ever lost birds suddenly on your farm?
 Share your experience in the comments — your story might help another poultry farmer avoid the same pain.

 👉 Get a Free copy of my Layer Poultry Farming Guide and regular Layer Chicken Digest Tips here👇🏿